cscazorla/snake-pure-javascript/README.md

 Coding famouse "Snake" videogame in pure Javascript.
 Based on "Coding Snake" by Chris DeLeon (Gamkedo.com)

 # To Do
-- Show a Game Over alert
+- Prevent going backwards
-- Add some walls (if you hit them you die)
+- Add some walls (if you hit it you die)
+- Show a "Game Over" alert when you die
-- Add some 'enemies'
+- Add some enemies
 - Increase speed as the snake grows